Where does harvesting honey fit within the ethos of bee-centered beekeeping and the Host A Honey Bee Hive program?

 - Enjoying the benefits to our soul that living in community with honey bees produces.
 Hosting honey bees, and creating a healthy habitat for them, connects us to the earth in profound and deeply satisfying ways.

 Producing and storing honey is an extremely laborious process.
 It requires the efforts of tens of thousands of bees working together in incredible harmony throughout all of spring and summer, and even into the fall.
 A single forager honey bee will fly approximately 500 miles in her very short life.
 She will make hundreds of flights to bring nectar and pollen back to the hive.
 But, even so, the result of all of her work will be the production of just 1/12 of a teaspoon of honey.
 That’s just 0.02 ounces!
 It therefore takes the lives of 80,000 forager bees to produce 80 to 100 pounds of honey.
-(Don’t forget that they are also consuming it as they go during their busiest season… so they actually must produce considerably more than 80 to 100 pounds in order to go into winter with enough stores.)
+(Don’t forget that they are also consuming it, as they go, during their busiest season… so they actually must produce considerably more than 80 to 100 pounds in order to go into winter with enough stores in central Colorado.)

 Hopefully, each season, every colony can produce and store enough honey to survive the coming winter.
 If they do not, they will likely starve.
 If they are able to store enough, but we take honey from them to the point of leaving less than they need, they will starve.
 That is called “bee consuming,” not bee keeping.
 If we take honey and feed them sugar syrup instead, that is abuse, in my opinion, and is not sustainable.
-It weakens the bees in many ways that more and more research is beginning to reveal.
-(Imagine trying to live on nothing but Twinkies for an entire winter.
+More and more research is revealing that feeding sugar syrup to honey bees harms and weakens them in ways we’ve never before imagined.
+(Picture yourself living on nothing but Twinkies for an entire winter.
 How would you fare?)

 Great additional reading: